16

 • 3

 -1: "Closing questions is "just irresponsible", as we have been told by a moderator before."
 The quote said, "closing and deleting questions without considering the answers is just irresponsible."
 Don't take a moderator's comment out of context and then remove vital words like "and deleting".
 Closing is very different from close+deleting.
-Nov 21, 2011 at 4:57
+Commented Nov 21, 2011 at 4:57

 • 1